-TABLE 1: SUMMARY OF THE EMISSION STANDARDS AND OPERATING REQUIREMENTS FOR NEW STATIONARY EMERGENCY STANDBY DIESEL-FUELED CI ENGINES > 50 BHP (SEE SUBSECTION (9)(2)(A)3.
+TABLE 1: SUMMARY OF THE EMISSION STANDARDS AND OPERATING REQUIREMENTS FOR NEW STATIONARY EMERGENCY STANDBY DIESEL-FUELED CI ENGINES > 50 BHP (SEE SUBSECTION ( $\Theta$ )(2)(A)3.
 93115.6(a)(3))

-DIESEL PM OTHER POLLUTANTS

-DIESEL PM MAXIMUM ALLOWABLE ANNUAL HOURS OF OPERATION FOR ENGINES MEETING DIESEL PM STANDARDS HC, NOx, NMHC+NOx, AND CO

-STANDARDS Non-Emergency Use STANDARDS

-(g/bhp-hr) Emergen cy Emission Maintenance & (g/bhp-hr)

-Use Testing to show Testing

-Compliance 2 (hours/year)

-<0.15 1 Not Limited by Not Limited by 50 Off-Road CI Engine Certification

-ATCM 3 ATCM 3 Standards for an off-road engine of

-51 to 100 the same model year and

-< 0.01 1 Not Limited by ATCM 3 Not Limited by ATCM 3 (Upon approval by the District) horsepower rating, or Tier 1 standards for an off-road engine of

-maximum rated power.4
+DIESEL PM OTHER POLLUTANTS DIESEL PM MAXIMUM ALLOWABLE ANNUAL HOURS OF OPERATION FOR ENGINES MEETING DIESEL PM STANDARDS HC, NOx, NMHC+NOx, AND CO STANDARDS Non-Emer gency Use STANDARDS (g/bhp-hr) Emergen cy Use Emission Testing to show Compliance Maintenance & Testing (hours/year) (g/bhp-hr) &lt; 0.15 Not Limited by ATCM Not Limited by ATCM 50 Off-Road CI Engine Certification Standards for an off-road engine of &lt; 0.01 Not Limited by Not Limited by 51 to 100 (Upon approval by the District) the came- model year and horsepower rating of the engine installed to meet the applicable PM ATCM ATCM standard, or Tier 1 standards.4 for an off-road engine of maximum rated power.4

-- 1. Or off-road certification standard (title 13 CCR section 2423) for an off-road engine with the same maximum rated power, whichever is more stringent.
+- Or off-road certification standard (title 13 CCR section 2423) for an off-road engine with the same maximum rated power, whichever is more stringent.
 The less than or equal to 0.01 g/bhp-hr diesel PM emission standard may be satisfied by combining a Level 3 Verified Diesel Emission Control Strategy with a certified Tier 3 engine (or Tier 2 engine for engines greater than 750 bhp) that meets the 0.15 g/bhp-hr PM emission standard. - Emission testing limited to testing to show compliance with subsections (e)(2)(A)393115.6(a)(3). - 3.
 May be subject to emission or operational restrictions as defined in current applicable district rules, regulations, or policies. - 4.
-The option to comply with the Tier 1 standards is available only if no off-road engine certification standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled CI engine. - b.(B) HC, NOx, NMHC + NOx, and CO standards: New stationary emergency standby diesel-fueled CI engines (> 50 bhp) must meet the standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-ignition Engine Standards (title 13, CCR, section 2423).
-If no standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled CI engine, then the new stationary emergency standby diesel-fueled CI engine shall meet the Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power, irrespective of the new stationary emergency standby diesel-fueled CI engine's model year.
+The option to comply with the Tier 1 standards is available only if no off-road engine certification standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled CI engine. - b.(B) HC, NOx, NMHC + NOx, and CO standards: New stationary emergency standby diesel-fueled Cl engines (> 50 bhp) must meet the standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-ignition Engine Standards (title 13, CCR, section 2423).
+If no standards have been established for an off-road engine of the same model year and maximum rated power as the new stationary emergency standby diesel-fueled Cl engine, then the new stationary emergency standby diesel-fueled Cl engine shall meet the Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power, irrespective of the new stationary emergency standby diesel-fueled Cl engine's model year.